dougpark/dayone/README.md

 # DayOne CLI
-Better Touch Tool create a DayOne journal entry
+Use a Better Touch Tool keyboard shortcut to create a DayOne journal entry

 I created a Better Touch Tool keyboard shortcut to save the highlighted text to a DayOne journal.
 I use this all the time to save text snippets for later use.
 I like how DayOne automatically adds the current date and time to the entry.